gin0115/WPUnit_Helpers/docs/Meta_Box_Inspector.md

 # Meta_Box_Inspector

-Working with the $Meta_Box_Inspector global can be fun at times, meta boxes are deeply nested in a multidimensional array of or arrays.
+Working with the $wp_meta_box global can be fun at times, meta boxes are deeply nested in a multidimensional array of or arrays.
 Finding if your metabox has been registered to a post type and its details, is painful.
 Especially in intergration style tests.

 The Meta_Box_Inspector class will map all registered meta boxes to a **Meta_Box_Entity** object, where all values can be recalled and tested against.
 You can even render the view of a meta box from any WP_Post instance.